miekg/skydns2/README.md

     www.miek.nl.
 3600    IN      CNAME   a.miek.nl.
     a.miek.nl.
 3600    IN      A       176.58.119.54

 The first CNAME is generated from within SkyDNS, the other CNANE is returned from the remote name server.

 #### TXT Records

 SkyDNS also allows you to query for TXT records.
 Just register a json with the 'text' field set.

 #### NS Records

 For DNS to work properly SkyDNS needs to tell peers its nameservers.
 This information is stored inside etcd, in the key `local/skydns/dns/`.
 There multiple services maybe stored.
 Note these services MUST use IP address, using names will not work.
 For instance:

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/local/skydns/dns/ns \
         -d value='{"host":"172.16.0.1"}'

-Registers `ns.dns.skydns.local` as a nameserver with ip address 172.16.0.1:
+Registers `ns.dns.skydns.local` as a nameserver with IP address 172.16.0.1:

     % dig @localhost NS skydns.local